4th-down stop, last-second kick lift Bills past Ravens 23-20

 INJURIES

-McKenzie left the game in the third quarter with a concussion, and Bills WR Jamison Crowder injured an ankle. … Ravens RB Justice Hill left in the fourth with a hamstring injury.
+McKenzie left the game in the third quarter with a concussion. … Ravens RB Justice Hill left in the fourth with a hamstring injury.

 UP NEXT